INSIDER SUBSCRIPTION

-Columns by
+Columns

-Dog Club News
+Club News

-Dog Food Section
+Dog Food

 ATTORNEY ON ANIMAL CONTROL

-A friend of the fancy presents three cases of out-of-control Animal Control.
+Attorney presents three cases of out-of-control Animal Control.
 Consider the financial and emotional damage and then realize - it could happen to you!

-In Pennsylvania, two well-known and widely respected members of the dog fancy were charged with animal cruelty; one was coerced into surrendering some of her dogs to the local dog warden; in Maryland, two dogs were seized from their owner’s kennel yard, and she was charged with animal cruelty, while she was at a dog show; and again, in Pennsylvania, the owner of a pack of hunting Basset hounds was charged with twenty-two counts of animal cruelty.
+In Pennsylvania, two well-known and widely respected members of the dog fancy were charged with animal cruelty; one was coerced into surrendering some of her dogs to the local dog warden; in Maryland, two dogs were seized from their owner’s kennel yard, and she was charged with animal cruelty, while she was at a dog show; and in Pennsylvania, the owner of a pack of hunting Basset hounds was charged with twenty-two counts of animal cruelty.

 What do these incidents have in common?
 The charges were unfounded; none of the individuals involved was found guilty of cruelty!
 And in each case, the charges were filed by overzealous animal control officers who, as a matter of principle, oppose breeders—and in at least one case, were former employees of the Humane Society of the United States.